This Cornbread Stuffing puts a twist on the traditional by adding crispy pancetta and tangy sun-dried tomatoes for a delicious Thanksgiving side dish!

 - When the cornbread is done toasting remove from oven.
 If serving the stuffing immediately reduce oven temperature to 250 degrees.

-- Add pancetta, onion and celery mixture, water chestnuts, tomatoes, parsley, dried spices to the pan and melted butter to the pan.
+- Make the stuffing.
+Add pancetta, onion and celery mixture, water chestnuts, tomatoes, parsley, dried spices to the pan and melted butter to the pan.
 Carefully mix all ingredients together.
 Slowly add the chicken broth, about a ½ cup at a time, mixing after each addition, until desired consistency is reached.
 For more crunchy stuffing you'll want to use about 1 ¼ to 1 ½ cups of broth.
 For chewier stuffing you'll use the entire 2 cups.

 Notes